OPSILab/Data-model-mapper-frontend/docs/usage.md

 ![](images/select-schema.png)

-or import the entire map settings by clicking **IMPORT** on the top of the page
+or import the entire map record by clicking **IMPORT** on the top of the page

 ![](images/home.png)